A Universe of Vortices

-AI disclosure: I used Claude (Anthropic PBC) for help with content, graphics, and with equations.
+AI disclosure: I used Claude (Anthropic PBC) for help with content, graphics, and equations.

 About This Project

-In late June, 2025 after seeing one of the first Vera Rubin photos on a hi-res monitor, I intuited that dark matter had to be dark material orbital systems, they had to be in the atom and in space.
+In late June, 2025 after seeing one of the first Vera Rubin photos on a hi-res monitor, I had a realization that dark matter had to be dark material vortices and orbital systems spinning at close to the speed of light.
+They had to be in the atom and in space.
 In my mind’s eye, I saw why it has to be this way.
 The universe is not weird, and there’s an explanation for cellular dynamics, the gulf stream, magnetic fields.

-I eventually found these five amazing theories that when combined paved the last mile:
+I eventually found these five amazing theories that paved the last mile to this discovery:

-- Larichev & Reznik, Saffman, Aftalion, Sonin, Blatter, Fetter for the math behind modons and vortices5
+5. Larichev & Reznik, Saffman, Aftalion, Sonin, Blatter, Fetter, El-Hoefer for the math behind modons, vortices, and shock waves5

 Why you should keep reading

 These results connect through a single chain.
-One measures the lattice cell size in the substrate using the number of dc1 particles per unit volume with the model for gravity.
-The other from the mass of the electron with the angle that measures how electromagnetism interacts with the weak nuclear force (the Weinberg angle).
+From big to microscopic, the equation computes the lattice cell size in the substrate using the number of particles per unit volume and the model for gravity.
+And from the microscopic side, it finds the same value using the mass of the electron with the angle that measures how electromagnetism interacts with the weak nuclear force (the Weinberg angle).

 What changes